 Nearly 400,000 American war dead, as well as many notable Americans (among them presidents William Howard Taft and John F. Kennedy, General John Pershing, and Admiral Robert E. Peary), are interred in these 624 acres across the Potomac River from Washington, established as the nation's cemetery in 1864.
 While you're here, there's a good chance you might hear the clear, doleful sound of a trumpet playing "Taps" or the sharp reports of a gun salute.
-There are an average of 27 funerals held every weekday (it's projected that the cemetery will be filled in 2060).
-Another five to seven funerals are held on Saturday for people who did not require or request military honors.
+There are an average of 30 funerals held every weekday (it's projected that the cemetery will be filled in 2060).
+Another six to eight funerals are held on Saturday for people who did not require or request military honors.
 Although not the largest cemetery in the country, Arlington is certainly the best known, a place where you can trace America's history through the aftermath of its battles.

 If you're driving, there's a large paid-parking lot off Memorial Drive, next to the skylighted Welcome Center.

 For a map of the cemetery or help finding a grave, download the cemetery's app, ANC Explorer, or use the computers at the Welcome Center.